ChrisAxt/DIT825/README.md

 export DATABASE_PASSWORD=<ON_SLACK>```
 7. Run the migrations and start the server as per usual (**Run this in the same terminal where the environment variables from the previous step were set!**): ```python manage.py makemigrations && python manage.py migrate --database=cloudSQL && python manage.py runserver 0.0.0.0:8000```

-NOTE: the following steps are specific to linux.
-The following [page](https://cloud.google.com/python/django/kubernetes-engine#connect_sql_locally) includes mac and windows variations of the same steps.

 ## cloudSQL navigation:
 1. Once navigated to the cloudSQL dit825 project page, select the "activate cloud shell" (terminal icon) on the top right: ![image](/uploads/0c72a7a1c6a7d365950fb953316c37a7/image.png)